-To estimate childhood healthcare costs, we used a study that analyzed the mean Medicaid claims of child maltreatment survivors as compared to a control group, matched for demographic and socioeconomic factors.
+To estimate childhood healthcare costs, we used a study that analyzed the mean Medicaid claims of child maltreatment survivors as compared to a control group,14 matched for demographic and socioeconomic factors.
 This study found that maltreated children tend to have \$2,703 more in per-year Medicaid claims than non-maltreated children.

 The national value was first adjusted to present value.
 Then, we identified a geographic inflation index, which suggests California has healthcare costs that are roughly equivalent to the nation as a whole as of the time the data were accessed.
 These two adjustments resulted in a per-child healthcare cost of \$3,672.
 We then multiplied this by the number of years in the survivor's childhood life, assuming a 4.61 percent per-year childhood healthcare inflation rate.
+The survivor's childhood is the survi

 We assume childhood healthcare resulting from maltreatment begins at age 6 and lasts until the child is 17.
-These assumptions were based on those Fang et al. used in the CDC's cost study, which states "the median child maltreatment case is a child aged 6 years, short term health care costs include the incremental health care costs attributable to child maltreatment from age

-6 to age 17."18
+These assumptions were based on those Fang et al. used in the CDC's cost study, which states "the median child maltreatment case is a child aged 6 years, short term health care costs include the incremental health care costs attributable to child maltreatment from age 6 to age 17."17

-We plot out per-year costs from 2019 through 2029, giving us 11 years of per-survivor costs.
-Finally, we discount future costs using a discount rate of three percent, and add up the discounted costs to arrive at a per-survivor childhood healthcare cost of \$43,700 in 2019 dollars.
-We multiplied the persurvivor cost by the number of child survivors of maltreatment in 2019.
-This returns a total cost to the healthcare system of \$2.94 billion.
+We plot out per-year costs to account for 11 years of persurvivor costs.
+Finally, we discount future costs using a discount rate of three percent, and add up the discounted costs to arrive at a per-survivor childhood healthcare cost.
+We multiplied the per-survivor cost by the number of child survivors of maltreatment in the year of the study.